moshanATucsd/dx/docs/3-reference/pricing/index.md

 * 1 GB Smart Data Throughput
 * 1,000 minutes of compute time and container runtime with E1 instances

-You'll only be billed for usage above the free tier; for example if you use 2 GB of throughput, you'll only be billed for 1 GB.
+You'll only be billed for usage above the free tier; for example if you use 2 GB of volume storage, you'll only be billed for 1 GB.

 ---